Trilobite: Prosopon (surface sculpture)

 Trilobite exoskeletons show a variety of small-scale structures collectively called prosopon.
 Prosopon does not include large scale extensions of the cuticle (e.g. hollow pleural spines) but to finer scale features, such as ribbing, domes, pustules, pitting, ridging and perforations.
 The exact purpose of the prosopon is not resolved but suggestions include structural strengthening, sensory pits or hairs, preventing predator attacks and maintaining aeration while enrolled.
 In one example, alimentary ridge networks (easily visible in Cambrian trilobites) might have been either digestive or respiratory tubes in the cephalon and other regions.

 Spines

 Some trilobites such as those of the order Lichida evolved elaborate spiny forms, from the Ordovician until the end of the Devonian period.
 Examples of these specimens have been found in the Hamar Laghdad Formation of Alnif in Morocco.
-There is a serious counterfeiting and fakery problem with much of the Moroccan material that is offered commercially.
-Spectacular spined trilobites have also been found in western Russia; Oklahoma, USA; and Ontario, Canada.
+Spectacular spined trilobites have also been found in western Russia; Oklahoma, US; and Ontario, Canada.

 Some trilobites had horns on their heads similar to several modern beetles.
 Based on the size, location, and shape of the horns it has been suggested that these horns may have been used to combat for mates.
 Horns were widespread in the family Raphiophoridae (Asaphida).

 Another function of these spines was protection from predators.
 When enrolled, trilobite spines offered additional protection.

 This conclusion is likely to be applicable to other trilobites as well, such as in the Phacopid trilobite genus Walliserops, that developed spectacular tridents.